isomerpages/gb-assist/pages/solutionrepo/solution184.md

 Direct Purchase,Hire Purchase,Subscription / Leasing

 #### Support Level
-80% for SMEs <br>
+70% for SMEs <br>
-80% for non-SMEs
+70% for non-SMEs

 #### Things to Note
 Specifications
-System must comprise of:
-- Shredder
-- Extruder
-- Silo
-- Gravity Separator (optional)
-- NIR polymer separator (optional)
+Only applicable for licensed cleaning and waste management companies

-Grant cap: Up to S$400,000 per unit
+Grant cap: Up to S$10,000 per unit

 #### Contact Information
 N.A.